NVIDIA/aistore/dsort/README.md

 * `aborted` - informs if the job has been aborted.
 * `archived` - informs if the job has finished and was archived to journal.
 * `description` - description of the job.

+## API

+You can use the [AIS's CLI](/cli/README.md) to start, abort, retrieve metrics or list dSort jobs.